vinid/NegotiationArena/README.md

 # Getting to Know The Platform

 Making a system both flexible and easy to use is a hard task.
 We have thus decided to break flexibility in some parts of the system to make it easier to implement new tasks.
+This is a choice, that is kind of bad under a point of view of system design but so there is only so much we can do.

 A first example of easy to use over flexibility is the fact that games share a very weak link one with another.
-This means that if you want to modify a game, you might as well copy paste the entire game and modify it to your needs, as opposed to inheriting some abstract class.
+This means that if you want to modify a game, you might as well copy-paste the entire game and modify it to your needs, as opposed to inheriting some abstract class.

+We are happy for any suggestion you might have on how to improve the system.

 ## Manager